 Our clinical services include evaluation, treatment, and consultations.

-The Yale Child Study Center Program for Anxiety Disorders is a leading clinical and research center for the assessment and treatment of children with anxiety disorders.
+Anxiety and Mood Disorders Program at the Yale Child Study Center is a leading clinical and research center for the assessment and treatment of children with anxiety disorders.
 We also specialize in childhood concerns that commonly co-occur with anxiety disorders (e.g., selective mutism and school avoidance).
 We serve youth from preschool age until young adulthood.

 If eligible, our assessment and psychotherapy services are offered as part of clinical research, and are therefore free of charge.
 By participating in these studies, you and your child will be providing information that will be helpful in expanding scientific knowledge about fears and anxieties in youth.